aio-libs/aiohttp-demos/docs/preparations.rst

 Preparations
 ============

-You may start with empty folder and create files alongside with the tutorial.
+Start with an empty folder and create files alongside with the tutorial.
 If you want the full source code in advance or for comparison, check out the `demo source`_.